abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 notion of self, it is an affirmative action we are doing:
 *ahaṅkāra-mamaṅkāra-mānānusayā*, the I-making, my-making, based on the underlying tendency of conceit.
-It is the action of getting ourselves wrapped up in the perceptions of self—and believing in them.
+It is the action of getting ourselves wrapped up in the perceptions of self and believing in these perceptions.

 As we go about our day, we can reflect upon, investigate, and challenge these assumptions about the self and be willing to work with them over